 Prior to that she had received an Early Career Fellowship award funded through the Wellcome Trust Institute Strategic Support Fund, as part of the Antimicrobial Research Collaborative (ARC) initiative.
 Her PhD was awarded from Imperial College in 2015 on the identification of host gene expression biomarkers for tuberculosis disease.
 She completed the MSc in Bioinformatics and Theoretical Systems Biology from Imperial College London after graduating from the School of Electrical and Computer Engineering at the National Technical University of Athens (NTUA), with a specialisation in Biomedicine.

 She is leading the bioinformatics, data management and modelling work packages within the international DIAMONDS and PERFORM consortia, which aim to improve diagnosis and management of febrile patients, through application of sophisticated transcriptomic and bioinformatics approaches to large-scale patient cohorts.
+Myrsini is a member of the Imperial College Network of Excellence in Malaria, with a focus on Diagnostics and Engineering for Malaria.
 She has been a member of the EUCLIDS and TBVAC2020 consortia which aimed to elucidate the factors that determine susceptibility and severity in life-threatening bacterial infections of childhood and identify promising TB vaccine candidates and accelerate their development, respectively.

 et al., 2017, Diagnosis of bacterial infection using a 2-transcript host RNA signature in febrile infants 60 days or younger, JAMA - Journal of the American Medical Association, Vol:317, ISSN:0098-7484, Pages:1577-1578